JumpstartLab/reading/hackers_and_painters/chapter14.markdown

 * Graham lists what the characteristics of a dream language are: simple, not verbose, libraries, open source, good community, quick to prototype, and lots of abstractions that make sense to hackers.
-It has a built in profiler and perhaps tells you when you are algorithms are not optimized.
+It has a built in profiler and perhaps tells you when your algorithms are not optimized.
 If the language lets you write inline code to optimize, even better.
 * Greater levels of abstraction mean fewer tokens and less typing.
 Hackers are lazy.
 * The Dream Language is not only open source, but open design